AntonHuu/GitGithub_training/Git_Github_dictionary.md

   - When branching: The Develop area becomes a mirror of the timeline you want to see.
 So some docs may disappear when going to a different timeline according to in which timeline it is saved.

   - Can also start a branch from an old commit!
+Make sure to attach it to a new timeline or it will be a detached head and lost when going back to other timeline.
+See what git tells you to solve it!

 Parallel timeline: how to experiment risk free